Back to Blog

 The honest pricing breakdown for operators

-Human Add AI charges $497, $997, or $1,997 per month depending on the volume tier, with outbound calling metered at fourteen cents per minute on top of the Professional and Enterprise plans.
-There is no setup fee, no annual contract, no per-seat charge, no per-lead charge, and no per-call charge on inbound.
+Human Add AI charges $497, $997, or $1,997 and up per month depending on the tier.
+Outbound bots are a separate product, priced at $500 per bot to set up plus $0.14 per outbound minute of usage.
+There is no annual contract, no per-seat charge, no per-lead charge, and no per-call charge on inbound.
+Activation is $10, credited to your first month, on a 7-day free trial, and there is a 30-day money-back guarantee.
 The platform is intentionally priced to be a flat monthly line item that an operator can compare directly against the cost of a virtual receptionist service or the salary of a part-time in-house front desk.

 The Starter tier is the right entry point for most operators.
-It covers a single location, up to 250 inbound calls per month, and the full conversation engine.
-The 250-call cap maps to a typical service business doing roughly 50 to 60 inbound calls per week.
-Operators expecting much higher volume should price the Professional tier, which raises the cap to 750 inbound calls per month and unlocks the multi-location routing and the CRM-deep-integration matrix.
+It covers a single location, up to 200 answered calls per month, and the full conversation engine.
+That cap maps to a business taking roughly 45 to 50 calls a week.
+Operators expecting more should price the Professional tier, which removes the call cap entirely and unlocks multi-location routing, the live knowledge base, and any-CRM webhooks.

 The two-day launch path, step by step